 S- STOP

-STOP what ever your doing, pause the conversation if it’s getting too heated and take a break.
-It’s important you return to the conversation at a better time when both parties are calmer.
-Even a brief stop sill break the cycle of reacting impulsively.
-This small break will create mental space to think in a more helpful way in stressful situations.
+STOP what ever you're doing, pause the conversation if it’s getting too heated and take a break.
+Stop the negative critical thoughts making you feel like a bad person.
+Stop the worry spiral that's making you see nothing but doom and gloom.
+If you are having a conversation that's turning into an argument, stop so that things do not escalate, however, it’s important you return to the conversation at a better time when all parties are calmer.
+Even a brief stop will break the cycle of reacting impulsively.
+This small break will create some mental space to think more clearly and in a helpful way that will benefit all parties involved.

 T- Take a Breath

 This an opportunity to take deep diaphragmatic breaths in and out to calm your nervous system.
-When we are stressed our breathing becomes shallow and fast, this signals danger to the brain.
-Slow and deep breaths acticates the parasympathetic nervous system, which lowers your heart rate, relaxes your muscles and reduces stress hormones
+When we are stressed, our breathing becomes shallow and fast, this signals danger to the brain.
+Slow and deep breaths activates the parasympathetic nervous system, which lowers your heart rate, relaxes your muscles and reduces stress hormones

 O- Observe